ingridgsi/ingridgsi/README.md

 Currently, I'm learning how to code and pursuing a career as a Front-end developer. 👩🏻‍💻

 - 🌱 I’m currently learning HTML, CSS, JavaScript, React, GIT and related subjects.
-- 🔭 I’m currently working on creating webpages and web apps to practice what I've been learnin.
+- 🔭 I’m currently working on creating webpages and web apps to practice what I've been learnig.
 You can check out my main projectsdown below.
 - 😀 I enjoy cooking, reading, and watching series in my free time.
 - 📫 You can reach me by sending a message to isg.ingridguimaraes@gmail.com